 Day 1: Light climbs around lake Garda

 We will meet at our four star boutique hotel with it’s wonderful view over Lake Garda to settle in for a few days.
 Build the bikes in our well equipped bike room and purchase any last-minute items from the local bike shop.
 Take an easy spin through the wineries and orchards or one of the more challenging routes prepared for the day.
-After the ride take a refreshing dip in the pool, grab a beer in the bar, enjoy a sauna, or treat yourself to a message.
+After the ride take a refreshing dip in the pool, grab a beer in the bar, enjoy a sauna, or treat yourself to a massage.
 Tonight we will enjoy a great dinner prepared by our hotel’s chef, talk about the tour, and pass out maps and Jerseys.

 Day 2: Valpolicella wine route – Pre Alps / Wine tasting in Bardolino

 Today will be a moderate intensity ride with a longer climb through the mountainous vineyards of the Valpolicella wine region.
 This afternoon we will enjoy wine tasting and appetizers in the lush green vineyards of Tre Colline.
 We will tour their wine production facilities and have a short lessen in the making of wine and olive oil.
 Tonight we have a special dinner planned at a reservation only agriturismo, “La Zerla.”
 This restaurant offers a variety of local culinary delights and a good selection of wines including their own wine produced in the vineyard that surrounds the restaurant.

 Day 3: Climb the 48 Switchbacks of the Passo dello Stelvio